 Unequal Protection: The Rise of Corporate Dominance and the Theft of Human Rights.

 Atlas Shrugged.
 Reason and freedom are corollaries, Ayn Rand holds, as are faith and force.

 Join our email list: Stay up to date with the latest headlines via email.
 The following is an excerpt of Jeffrey Clement's Corporations Are Not People: Why They Have More Rights Than You Do and What You Can Do About It.)
+Click here to order a copy.
 Corporation.
 In American English the word corporation is widely used to describe large business corporations.
 In British English and in the commonwealth countries, the term company is more widely used to describe the same sort of entity while the word corporation encompasses all incorporated entities.

-Walter W. Mark Achbar.
+Walter W. Waters, a former Army sergeant, led this "Bonus Army".
+Mark Achbar.
 Biography Achbar moved into independent media, working in many capacities on films, videos, and books on issues ranging from nuclear lunacy, poverty, and East Timor, to the media, U.S. hegemony, and corporate power.

 Achbar collaborated with editor Jennifer Abbott to create Two Brides and a Scalpel: Diary of a Lesbian Marriage, a low-budget video diary by the couple known as Canada's first legally married lesbians.
 This true story of “boy meets girl, boy marries girl, boy becomes girl” received festival invitations from around the globe and was broadcast in Canada on Pridevision and the Knowledge Network.

 Selected films Jennifer Abbott.
 Career Filmmaking Abbott’s first film was A Cow at My Table (1998).